Qvinticom/L2J_MOBIUS-2022/L2J_Mobius_Classic_Interlude/readme.txt

 A lot of things can go wrong while using this project, if you do not know what you are doing, it is best not to use it.

-Tools that might be helpful.
+Tools that might be helpful (use with Java 1.8)
 L2ClientDat: https://github.com/MobiusDevelopment/l2clientdat
 XdatEditor: https://github.com/MobiusDevelopment/xdat_editor
 L2Tool: https://github.com/MobiusDevelopment/l2tool